CarlSargunar/UmbracoPi/Docs/Skrift Article.md

 - Database limitations
 - Video

+## Further cool things we can do

+Now that Umbraco is on Linux, the next logical step is getting it running with Docker, so firing up an instance is super quick and super small containers.
+Once we start down that route, a load of other cool things become available to us

+ - Building the search index into a separate docker container
+ - And the database
+ - And the Media container

 ## Learning IoT

-The following resources are great places to go if you want to learn more about IoT and .NET Core
+A tangent to going on this journey for me in particular has been opening my eyes to the cool things that can be done with IoT and .NET.
+The following resources are great places to go if you want to learn more about all that sort of thing

  - [Microsoft IoT Docs](https://docs.microsoft.com/en-us/dotnet/iot/)
  - [PeteCodes.co.uk](https://www.petecodes.co.uk/blog/)